elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 - embedder models typically pre-trained on __representation learning tasks__ specifically designed for this purpose
 - usually this pre-training happens __after a pre-training__ on another task frequently __language modelling__
-- Trained with __unsupercised learning__, the dominnat methods are:
+- Trained with __unsupervised learning__, the dominant methods are:
   - __Contrastive Learning__: The training task is to map "semantically similar" texts to close representations and randomly sampled pairs of texts to distant ones (see @neelakantan2022textcodeembeddingscontrastive).
-Training objective often minimizing the neagtive log-likelihood.
+Training objective often minimizing the negative log-likelihood.
 More on that in the C module.
   - __Knowledge Distillation__: Use a more expensive and powerful model, such as a MonoLM or DuoLM as a teacher and train the embedder to approximate their output.

 ## Negative sample selection for Contrastive Learning